Fiann Ó Nualláin – Plants, Place and Wellbeing along the River Barrow

 Step into a slower rhythm with horticultural therapist Fiann Ó Nualláin on a gentle guided walk along the banks of the River Barrow in Leighlinbridge.

-In this ancient landscape, Fiann invites you to rediscover the quiet wisdom of plants and their role in our wellbeing.
+In this ancient landscape, Fiann invites you to rediscover the quiet wisdom of herbs and plants and their role in our wellbeing.
 The River Barrow is a place shaped over time and this talk offers the chance to reconnect with knowledge passed down through generations.

 As you wander the riverside path, you’ll encounter a rich tapestry of native plants and herbs, many of which have long been used for healing, nourishment and everyday care.
 Through stories, insight and practical guidance, Fiann will reveal how these overlooked plants can be used for herbal remedies, skincare and the treatment of common ailments.
 Relaxed and engaging, this is an opportunity to come away with simple, accessible ideas for incorporating natural remedies into your daily routine.